Apply for an asset protection permit

 In person: (If you submit a printed form by post or email).
 At our Customer Service Centre, 20 Siding Avenue, Officer.

-Applying online for your asset protection permit is the best way.
+For single dwelling applications, applying online for your asset protection permit is the best way.
 This is because you are required to supply photos of the drain, nature strip, kerb, channel, footpath and vehicle crossing (driveway entrance) outside the property with your application so we can see what condition they are in before works start.
 By applying online, you can simply attach digital photos to the online form.

 Estimated application process times